Toyota Prius years to avoid — most common problems

 The 2013 Prius engine had various issues.
 Numerous owners complained that their engines were stalling or performing poorly.
 Several problems led to it, including a malfunctioning fuel pump, an air intake leak, and an engine that misfired.
 Due to these problems, many owners experienced diminished performance and decreased fuel efficiency.

-The Toyota Prius is available in a wide range of year models and has been in production for over 20 years.
+Regardless of those bad model years, the Prius remains one of the first hybrid vehicles that innovated the field and is to this day one of the most reliable hybrid models.
 If you can get your hands on one of the better models, you should enjoy outstanding fuel economy, a lengthy battery life cycle, and dependability for many years.
 Although many year models won’t, many will reliably meet these standards.
-These are the Toyota Prius models by year that we advise.

 - 2000 Toyota Prius